eclectic-coding/gridsome-graphql-markdown/content/posts/html-parcel-build.md

 ```
 When we run `yarn start` script, parcel creates a `dist/` directory, compiles the `scss`, and JavaScript we have indicated in the `index.html`, and creates bundles in the new `dist directory.

 Update the SCSS stylesheet link.
-In the earlier impementation, we pointed to a compiled stylesheet, but by pointing to a :
+In the earlier implementation, we pointed to a compiled stylesheet, but by pointing to a :
 ```html
   <link rel="stylesheet" href="src/styles/main.scss">
 ```